-4. Use EIA within the context of ecosystem-based management and strategic environmental assessment.
+Coastal Development Agriculture Vegetation clearance can increase rate erosion Important for local economy Cumulative impacts on land and water Marine Protected Area Protects resources and tourism Forest Source of timber and firewood Clearance can increase rate erosion Fishing Important for local community Local Community Mangroves and seagrass Traditional owners, cultural heritage Provide coastal stabilisation Workforce and cumulative impacts Coral Reef Important for fisheries and tourism Provides coastal protection, wave attenuation e.
+Use EIA within the context of ecosystem-based management and strategic environmental assessment.
 When applying EIA to tourism developments it is important to remember that coastal marine and terrestrial ecosystems are physically and biologically interdependent.
 For example, production of sediment-laden runoff or liquid and solid waste flows from a tourism development site can adversely affect coastal lagoons and nearshore waters, which in turn, can affect the health of mangroves, seagrass beds and coral reefs, and ultimately, increase the exposure of tourism facilities to storms, extreme weather events and coastal erosion.
 This example serves to emphasise that in the coastal zone, EIA should be applied through the lens of ecosystem-based management (EBM), which is an integrated 'ridge-to-reef' or 'whole of island' approach for achieving environmental, social and economic goals.
-EBM combines land use and development planning with environmental protection and production needs.
-It can be particularly useful for guiding coastal tourism development in the Pacific region because it recognises the physical and biological linkages between land and sea, encourages the use of scientific knowledge in combination with traditional and local knowledge, promotes coordination across all government and non-government agencies who manage different aspects of the coastal zone, and encourages the use of participatory approaches with local stakeholders to achieve increased climate resilience, healthier ecosystems, enhanced natural resource management and improved livelihoods.
+EBM combines land use and development planning with environmental protection and production needs.22 It can be particularly useful for guiding coastal tourism development in Pacific island countries and territories because it recognises the physical and biological linkages between land and sea, encourages the use of scientific knowledge in combination with traditional and local knowledge, promotes coordination across all government and non-government agencies who manage different aspects of the coastal zone, and encourages the use of participatory approaches with local stakeholders to achieve increased climate resilience, healthier ecosystems, enhanced natural resource management and improved livelihoods.